Apples, strawberries, pumpkins…

 Pre-picked pumpkins are located at the front outside the orchard store in the pumpkin house and in the wagons.
 Pumpkins range in size from the smaller pie pumpkins to the larger carving pumpkins.
 Also found here are gourds (many colours, sizes, and shapes) as well as coloured corn and corn stalks

 If you wish, you can go into the “pick your own pumpkin field” and pick your own pumpkins beginning mid-September.
 There are carts and wagon available to bring back what you find.
 Pick-your-own pumpkins are priced the same as the pre-picked pumpkins.
 Bring your own large bag or box.
 Pick your own pumpkins are usually available everyday all through September and in October till Thanksgiving.
-After Thanksgiving, because of the Spooky Wagon Ride, they are only available on weekdays.
+After Thanksgiving, because of Acres of Terror, they are only available on weekdays.

 - Use a pumpkin carving knife.
 They are inexpensive and safe and they do an excellent job cutting curves and tight corners.
 Much easier and safer than a large kitchen knife.